Pterseus/content/data/The_Pathway_of_Life/en.md

 If in real life illusion mars reality but for a moment— in the domain of the abstract illusion can rule for thousands of years and impose its iron yoke upon entire nations, choking the noblest -impulses of mankind, and with the help of the slaves deceived by it, shackle those whom it cannot deceive.
 It is the enemy with whom the wisest minds of all ages engaged in unequal combat, and what they won from it in conquest is the noblest heritage of mankind.

 If it is said that we must seek truth even where no profit can be foreseen from it, because gain may be found where it is least expected, we may also add that we must as zealously seek out and eradicate every delusion where no harm from it can be foreseen, for harm may appear and be manifested where least expected, as every delusion contains a poison.
 There are no harmless delusions, and certainly no venerable or sacred delusions.
 It may be boldly stated, in consolation of those who devote their lives to the noble and arduous war against delusions of any kind, that error may do its work at night like owls and bats until the light of truth appears, but there is more likelihood of the owls and bats frightening the sun and driving it back whence it came than of old delusions forcing out a realized truth, fully and clearly expressed — and of taking unhindered the place vacated by it.
 Such is the power of truth: it gains victory with difficulty and with trouble, but once the victory is gained it cannot be turned back.

-Schopenhauer.
+_Schopenhauer_

 #### 7